InSyncWithFoo/pyright-for-pycharm/README.md

 This is only a minimum viable product.

-* There are no tests.
+* There are very few tests.
 Manual checks are only performed on Windows.
 * Since `ExternalAnnotator`s are only called after all other annotators have run, expect a major delay (up to a few seconds) between checks.